Walking Through Lavender Fields

 • Roll the dough into a shape of a cylinder (starting from where the filling is all the way to the edge of the dough towards the edge that doesn't have the filling) and while doing that correct it at sides once or twice.

-• Grease the baking dish and place the dough inside.
+• Grease the baking dish with melted coconut oil and place the dough inside.
 Connect the ends together and pinch them together at the top.
 Correct any area where the dough is maybe higher than elsewhere.

 • Cover with a towel and leave it to rise another 30-45 min.